Palm Trees

 (Phoenix dactylifera)

-The "edible" or Date Palm Tree makes
+"edible" or Date Palm Tree makes for spectacular landscaping large

+areas.
 The True Date reaches heights of 100'.
+Buying Information

-Canary Island Date Palms
+Date Palms

 (Phoenix canariensis)

-durable.
+Dates are massive, tough and durable.
 It has a leaf scar pattern on the

 trunk which adds to the impressive look.
+Buying Information

 Texas Sabal Palms